YanLuong/Credit_Risk_Analysis/README.md

 * Cluster Centroids Undersampling:
   * The Cluster Centroid model performed the worst out of all the models with the lowest scores in precision, recall, F1 and accuracy.
 It's balanced accuracy is very low at 0.53 and recall is equally low at 0.53 for predicting low and high risk loans.
   * This model also has the highest number of false negatives of 7955 which is reflected in the low recall.

+* Smooteenn Combination Sampling:
+  * The Smooteenn Combination Sampling model has a 0.64 balanced accuracy score.
+It is one of the higher scores in the sampling models.

  Model:   |      Results:   |
 |----------|:--------:|